Travelling interstate to Spilt Milk? We’ve got the know-how on getting to the capital this November.

 There are no direct flights from Wagga to Canberra, but there are regular flights from Wagga to Sydney and Sydney to Canberra on Jetstar, Virgin and Qantas.
 The airport is 7.5km from the city centre, and is serviced by taxis, Uber and ACTION Buses.

 From Wagga’s central station you can jump on a train to Cootamundra, then connect to a bus through to Canberra.
 A coach service runs from Cootamundra straight into the CBD.
 For more information check out the NSW Trainlink website.

-Flying is going to be the quickest way you’ll get from Melbourne to Canberra, clocking in at just over an hour but is most likely not the cheapest.
-There are regular flights with Rex, Virgin, Jetstar and Qantas from Melbourne to Canberra, and you can find the full list of flights on their websites.
+Flying is going to be the quickest way you’ll get from Melbourne to Canberra – clocking in at just over an hour – but is unlikely to be the cheapest option.
+Time is money though (right?) and there are regular daily flights with Rex, Jetstar, Virgin and Qantas from Melbourne to Canberra.
+Find the full list of flights on their websites.

 There is no direct Canberra to Melbourne rail service.
 This service runs to Albury by train and will then transfer you to Canberra by bus.
 Alternately, catch the Melbourne to Sydney train and transfer to Canberra from Goulburn Railway Station.
 You can find timetables and booking information here.

 It’s around an eight or nine hour coach trip from Melbourne to Canberra, with regular services on Greyhound.
 You can find more information here.
 Don’t feel like the eight hour commute is for you?
 Ballarat Spilt Milk is just 90 minutes from Melbourne…